Today we’re looking at the day in the life of a wedding planner on game day, AKA the wedding day.

-One of the things that I have been reminded of lately though is just how much of your own preparation there is to do.
+One of the biggest things most newbie planners underestimate is just how much of your own preparation there is to do.

 On the big day you have to be ready to put your best foot forward for your clients and keep it there for the long day and night ahead.